Applying Through UCAS

 UCAS stands for the 'Universities and Colleges Admissions Service'.
 They are the organisation responsible for managing applications to higher education courses in the UK.

-All Undergraduate Home/EU and International applicants should apply through UCAS (Universities and Colleges Admissions Service).
+All Undergraduate Home/EU applicants must apply through UCAS (Universities and Colleges Admissions Service).

 The application process

 When you apply through UCAS you are allowed up to five course choices across the UK.

 Home/EUapplicants should ensure that your application reaches UCAS by the 15 January 2017 in order to receive equal consideration.
 Equal consideration means that your application will be considered alongside other applicants who have also met the deadline.
 If you apply after the 15 January 2017 deadline, you will be considered as a late applicant.

 Please note that you may only change your course choice within 14 days of submitting your application.
 Any course changes will not be permitted after this time.
 It should also be noted that any changes made to your application after 15 January 2017 will result in the application being marked as late.